 The right bank of the Seine is transformed into a series of sandy beaches.
 The sunbeds and palm trees create a feeling of being at the seaside.

-The sales are still on and if you love markets Paris has no fewer than 82 food markets, organic markets, the flower market, art market and so on.
+The sales are still on and if you love markets Paris has no fewer than 82 food markets, organic markets, the flower market, the art market, and so on.

 Temperature: Average +28C